 At the next interview...

-Ask them a few questions about your candidate's thoughts on the book and then listen (no leading, no prompting, no interrupting).
+Ask your candidate a few questions about his/her thoughts on the book and then listen (no leading, no prompting, no interrupting).
 Be the Smover you hope they'll be and listen with both your ears and eyes (from Chapter 1, Being Awake).
 Be sure to remember the "gap of silence" idea as you listen*.

 - What did you think of the book?